dahall/TaskScheduler/README.md

          // Create an action that will launch Notepad whenever the trigger fires td.Actions.Add(new ExecAction("notepad.exe", "c:\\test.log", null));

-         // Register the task in the root folder ts.RootFolder.RegisterTaskDefinition(@"Test", td);
+         // Register the task in the root folder.
+         // (Use the username here to ensure remote registration works.) ts.RootFolder.RegisterTaskDefinition(@"Test", td, TaskCreation.CreateOrUpdate, "username");
       }
    }
 }